Skip to contents

 A tibble containing all results with columns:

-• id: Original identifier from input
+• ID column (name specified by id_col_name): Original identifier from input

 • content: API response content (text or JSON string if schema used)